 If you leave “Accept multiple amounts” enabled, you can set what default amounts display on your page.
 Do not add dollar signs or other monetary symbols.
 An “other” option will be available in addition to these values where the donor can set a custom amount.
 If you use this page to sell tickets, it will only display the value of the ticket the user has selected to purchase, regardless of this setting.

-With any change, remember to click at the bottom of your page.
+With any change, remember to click Save settings at the bottom of your page.

 If you have opted to allow your page to process both one-time and recurring donations, this section will be split into two parts.
 This will allow you to set distinct settings based on the type of donation that is being processed.